devxoul/CocoaSeeds/README.md

 $ seed install
 ```

-Then all the source files will be automatically downloaded and added to your Xcode project in a group named 'Seeds'.
+Then, all the source files will be automatically downloaded and added to a group named 'Seeds'.

 ![Seeds-in-Xcode](https://cloud.githubusercontent.com/assets/931655/7502414/cbe45ecc-f476-11e4-9564-450e8887a054.png)